SabreDevStudio/postman-collections/Digital Connect/Stateless Services/README.md

 Digital Connect (DC) Stateless Services are lightweight, flexible API that let you customize the flight booking experience.
 Travel ecosystem is complex and with our stateless services offering we offer a simple, straightforward solution that is needed to get a particular job done.
 By taking away the need for completing a big list of prerequisites to make a request, our APIs can now be seamlessly integrated into any flow, in the order you prefer to create the best experience for your users.

-This source code repo contains all of the Postman files our teams have built demonstrating the use of our [Stateless services](https://developer.sabre.com/node/10077).
+This source code repo contains all the Postman files our teams have built demonstrating the use of our [Stateless services](https://developer.sabre.com/node/10077).

 ## Current Release

 The services available are listed below:

-1. Seats Service
+1. Seats
-2. Ancillaries Service
+2. Ancillaries
-3. Payment Service
+3. Payments
-4. Fulfillment Service
+4. Fulfillment
+5. Air Exchange Search
+6. Profile

 > Note: This Postman collection was created to showcase Sabre DC Stateless Services and provide developers the ability to test them freely.
 Sabre APIs Test credentials are required to successfully test these services, if you are an existing Sabre APIs customer and do not have your CERT credentials, please contact your Sabre account manager.